-This Raspberry Chocolate Chunk Skillet Cookie is an easy, one bowl recipe loaded with fresh raspberries and dark chocolate chunks.
-This gooey skillet cookie is gluten-free, Paleo, and refined sugar free.
+This Raspberry Chocolate Chunk Skillet Cookie is an easy, one-bowl recipe loaded with fresh raspberries and dark chocolate chunks.
+This gooey skillet cookie is gluten-free, vegan, Paleo, and refined sugar-free.

 I hope everyone had a nice + long holiday weekend!
 We’re officially post-Labor Day, so even though we haven’t reached the official end of summer quite yet, it feels like we’ve passed the unofficial conclusion of the sunny season.
 Even here in San Diego, though the days are still warm, a bit of that fall breeze in starting to roll in with a bite of chill in night air.

 And even though I’m basking in every last bit of sunshine, I’m starting to get really excited about all that fall brings, specifically to the dessert table: apples, cinnamon, pumpkin, and lots and lots of chocolate!

 Today I’m still stuck in berry land for a little while longer, but we’re also getting right into all things warm, gooey, melty, and delicious.
 Because just LOOK at the melted chocolate!

 Today is also a special day around here…happy birthday Dad! 😘❤️ Not to get all mushy, but my dad has always been one of my best friends, closest confidants, and Bakerita’s biggest supporter.
 I can always rely on him for a sound piece of business advice, an honest review of my latest baked good creation, and to finish off whatever chocolate-y dessert is in the pantry or fridge.